-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is the reason our study skills tutors in the Greenville, New Bern and Washington region consider the bigger picture.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+That's why our study skills experts in the Greenville, New Bern and Washington region keep the big picture in mind.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 With our study skills program, your child will learn strategies including: